Located 45 minutes south of Amsterdam, Utrecht is an underrated city fast becoming one of the best places to visit and backpack in the Netherlands.

 The Utrecht University Botanic Gardens, located in Fort Hoofddijk, is a 22-acre garden home to a diverse collection of plants from all over the world.
 There’s a tropical greenhouse, a birders den, beehives, a rock garden, and endless stretches of green space to explore.
 Admission is 8.50 EUR.
 The gardens are closed from December to March.

-For more information on other cities in the Netherlands, check out these guides!
+For more information on specific cities in the Netherlands, check out these guides:

 Utrecht Travel Costs